muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 of the region, especially of the "backstabbers".

-- Turk always meant Muslim in the Balkans, for recent migrants from Balkans who were Muslim this identity wasn't too off-putting.
-But per above founders pushed Islam in the background, creating a contradiction.
+- Turk always meant Muslim in the Balkans, for recent migrants from Balkans who were Muslim this identity wasn't too off-putting (but per above founders pushed Islam in the background, creating a contradiction)

-- The identity worked best for migrants who had truly arrived recently, Circassians, Tatars, and others.
-In the case of Tatars the identity worked even better - they looked Asiatic.
+- The identity worked best for migrants who had arrived recently, Circassians, Tatars, and others - the narrative said Turks "just arrived" into these new lands and remained unchanged in the case of Tatars the identity worked even better - they looked Asiatic.
 However as the "scratch a Tatar you get a Russian" comment suggests the newly arrivals weren't exactly Turkic, then they assimilated into Anatolia which wasn't Turkic either.
 Their story became another tragic example of labeling gone wrong.